-To improve the customer experience, you can take the sentiment scores from customer reviews – positive, negative, and neutral – and identify gaps and pain-points that may have not been addressed in the surveys.
+To improve the customer experience, you can take the sentiment scores from customer reviews – positive, negative, and neutral – and identify gaps and pain points that may have not been addressed in the surveys.
 Remember, negative feedback is just as (if not more) beneficial to your business than positive feedback.

 3. Text analysis for social media

 Regardless, a staggering 70 percent of brands don’t bother with feedback on social media.
-Because social media is an ocean of big data just waiting to be analyzed, brands could be missing out on some important sentiment.
+Because social media is an ocean of big data just waiting to be analyzed, brands could be missing out on some important information.

 Sentiment analysis tools